 Say yes to:

-everything listed for mom, plus these optional accessories: headbands, hats, bows, rainboots
+everything listed for mom, plus these optional accessories: headbands, hats, bows, rain boots, tights

 Say no to:

-visible diaper/underwear (try shorts for under dresses), neon, athletic shoes or character shoes
+visible diaper/underwear (try shorts or bloomers under dresses), neon, athletic shoes or character shoes

 Say yes to:

-everything listed for dad, plus these optional accessories: suspenders, bowtie, caps, high-top sneakers
+everything listed for dad, plus these optional accessories: suspenders, bowtie, caps, high-top sneakers/Vans

 Say no to:

-tank tops, neon, visible diaper, athletic shoes or character shoes (Disney, etc.)
+tank tops, neon, shirts that have to stay tucked in (look for shirts designed to be worn untucked), visible diaper, athletic shoes or character shoes (Disney, etc.),

 Favorite brands for children’s clothing: